Frojd/Wagtail-Pipit/docs/getting-started.md

 ## Setting up the frontend

-Unlike most Django stacks, our frontend is fully rendered via React.
-So we also need to make sure our webpack server is running When finished scaffolding, go to the newly created project folder (named as `project_name` from the wizard) and get the frontend up and running:
+Unlike most Django stacks, our frontend is rendered via React rather than Django Template Language.
+So we also need to make sure that Webpack is running, go to the newly created project folder (named as `project_name` from the wizard) and get the frontend up and running:

 ```